rineeshmr-org/ai-learning/module-1/README.md

-# Module 1 - Fundamentals
+# Module 1 - Fundamentals:

 Although this is a Generative AI course, we will need some basic skills to get started.